yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 This alert triggers if any one of the following conditions occurs:

-- The number of timed out client requests while waiting in the service queue is greater than 0 for 10 minutes.
+- The number of client requests that timed out waiting in the service queue is greater than 0 for 10 minutes.
 This can be caused by your application generating requests (such as queries and scans) at a rate faster than the database can process them.
-- The number of dropped client requests because the service queue was full is greater than 0 for 10 minutes.
+- The number of client requests dropped because the service queue was full is greater than 0 for 10 minutes.
 This can be caused by your application generating requests (such as queries and scans) at a rate faster than the database can process them.
 - The number of rejected compaction requests is greater than 0 for 10 minutes.
 This can be caused by running a high INSERT/ UPDATE/ DELETE workload on a cluster that is undersized.

 Cluster queue overflow and compaction overload are indicators of the incoming traffic and system load.
 If the backends get overloaded, requests pile up in the queues.
 When the queue is full, the system responds with backpressure errors.
 This can cause performance degradation.